-It's to the credit of Bester's writing talent that this is not as confusing as it sounds.
+It's to the credit of Bester's writing talent that this is not as confusing as it may sound.
 At every point, even when point of view shifts several times within a sentence, readers knows where they are.
-It's wrenching, particularly near the end when one of them is dying, but exhilarating.
+It's wrenching, particularly near the end when one of the merged personalities is dying, but exhilarating.

 I've seen references to "Fondly Fahrenheit" as a horror, rather than scifi, story and I can see that.
 Apart from the presence of the SF-staple android and the element of inter-planetary travel, it reads like an Edgar Allen Poe tale of psychological terror, updated to more recent slasher thrillers.

-The story's title comes from the regular temperature reports given after every murder, à la "And the thermometer that day registered 91.9° gloriously Fahrenheit".
+The story's title comes from the regular temperature reports given after every murder, as in "the thermometer that day registered 91.9—gloriously Fahrenheit".